3D Urban Traffic Simulator (ABM) in Unity (version 1.1.0)

 - date-time: date and timestamps for each data point collected, currently its milliseconds and multiple actions by the raw physics engine can occur throughout the simulation.
 Therefore, large amounts of data points are collected for each run in short amounts of time.

 NOTE!
-The simulation requires a decent computer to run, as the number of agents increase the computation complexity gets severe.
+The simulation requires an adequate computer to run; as the number of agents increases, the computation complexity gets severe.

 The Urban Traffic Simulator was developed in Unity 2019.3.03.
 The core model only requires Unity version 2019.3.03+ and the source code in the Assets folder to deploy.
 Unity can be downloaded here: https://unity3d.com/get-unity/download.